 Use Exogenous Ketones

-Another way you can cure a keto diet weight loss plateau is by directly adding exogenous ketones to your meals.
-This may work especially well for you if you feel you have struggled with low energy while on your keto diet.
+Another way you can break a keto diet weight loss plateau is by directly adding exogenous ketones to your meals.
+This may work especially well for you if you feel you have struggled with low energy while on the keto diet.

 By adding exogenous ketones to your meal, you are effectively putting your body into ketosis instead of waiting for your body to produce its own ketones.